mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 One of the Internet's defining features is its lack of any single point of technical, political, or economic control.
 Arguably, that property assisted the Internet's early adoption and broad reach: because permission is not required to connect to, deploy an application on, or use the Internet for a particular purpose, it can meet diverse needs and be deployed in many different environments.

 Although maintaining that state of affairs remains a widely shared goal, consistently preserving it across the range of services and applications that people see as "the Internet" has proven elusive.
-Whereas early services like NNTP and email had multiple, interoperable operators, most contemporary platforms for content and services are operated by single, commercial entities -- to the point where some have become so well-known and important to people's experiences that they are commonly mistaken for the Internet itself.{{FB-INTERNET}}
+Whereas early services like NNTP and e-mail had multiple, interoperable operators, most contemporary platforms for content and services are operated by single, commercial entities -- to the point where some have become so well-known and important to people's experiences that they are commonly mistaken for the Internet itself.{{FB-INTERNET}}

 These difficulties call into question what role architectural design -- in particular, that overseen by open standards bodies such as the IETF -- can and should play in controlling centralization on the Internet.